 Editor's note: The SA6 specific interfaces and the elements of the interface depend on the ongoing study of SA2 FS_NG_RTC_Ph2.

-4. The eMMTel Enabler Server return a release response to the third-party call application.
+4. The eMMTel Enabler Server return a release response to the Third-Party Call application.

-8.6.2.4 Modifying a third-party Call to add data channel media
+8.6.2.4 Modifying a Third-Party Call without data channel media to add data channel media

-Figure 8.6.2.4-1 below illustrates how to modify an established Call to add data channel media between two users.
+Figure 8.6.2.4-1 below illustrates how to modify an established Call without data channel media between two users to add data channel media.
 It’s assumed that a Call with audio and video media has established between two users.

 Figure 8.6.2.4-1: Modifying a Call to add data channel media